-show palette palette <n> prints to the screen or to the file given by set print a table of RGB triplets calculated for the current palette settings and a palette having <n> discrete colors.
+show palette palette $\langle n \rangle$ prints to the screen or to the file given by set print a table of RGB triplets calculated for the current palette settings and a palette having $\langle n \rangle$ discrete colors.
 The default wide table can be limited to 3 columns of r,g,b float values [0..1] or integer values [0..255] by options float or int, respectively.
 This way, the current gnuplot color palette can be loaded into other imaging applications, for example Octave.
-Additionally to this textual list of RGB table, you can use the test palette command to plot the R,G,B profiles for the current palette.
+Alternatively, the test palette command will plot the R,G,B profiles for the current palette and leave the profile values in a datablock \$PALETTE.